ceramic-sf/quick-boi-source/bolq.md

 The latter is an idea that goes viral and may persist for hundreds of years.
 Memes must cause behaviour, otherwise they will be lost.

-*Ideas can be private or they can drive their own replication though behavious change.*
+*Ideas can be private or they can drive their own replication though behaviours change.*

 ### The problem with arguments by analogy